Offering Group & Individual Supervision

 But supervision does not have to be limited to those with license requirements!

 I have been part of a wonderful supervision group for years, which includes therapists, SE trauma informed body workers, physical therapists, herbalists, sound healers, spiritual teachers, and more!
 We discuss clinical issues as well as issues with running businesses, but we also pay great attention to how each of our work affects ourselves as practitioners and as individuals.
-I am excited to begin "growing" this type of group in NH.
+I am excited to hold space for this type of group in NH.

 Individual Supervision also available